CCT Africa 2025 Agenda

 Neo Nwako, Managing Director, ABARICOM

-Edward Lawrence, CEO, YAFIBER
+Edward Lawrence, Co-Founder, YAFIBER

-2.30pm | SUBSEA CONNECTIVITY INSIGHT: DIVERSITY, RESILIENCE AND COLLABORATION – TAKING A GLOBAL PERSPECTIVE
+2.20pm | SUBSEA CONNECTIVITY INSIGHT: DIVERSITY, RESILIENCE AND COLLABORATION – TAKING A GLOBAL PERSPECTIVE

 - Assessing what changes have taken place since subsea cuts and Red Sea challenges; Has it changed the way